 Professor Berman can be contacted at: nberman at aless.c.u-tokyo.ac.jp (adding @ where appropriate)

 Britton Brooks was raised on the island of Oahu, Hawaii, and received his BA in English from the University of Hawai‘i at Mānoa.
 In 2007, he was a Rotary Ambassadorial Scholar to Cardiff University in Wales, where he received a Master’s in Medieval British Studies.
-After several years teaching in Hawai‘i, Britton returned to academia for a second Master’s degree, and a D.Phil.
-(Ph.D.) in Medieval British Literature at the University of Oxford in England.
-Prof. Brooks returned home to Oahu to take up a position in the English Department at UH Mānoa, during which time he helped put together the 18th biennial meeting of the International Society of Anglo-Saxonists.
-Prof. Brooks is currently the Founder and Director of Converging Epistemologies, which seeks to bring together scholars from different fields and epistemological perspectives to engage with issues at the forefront of our contemporary dialogue.
+After several years teaching in Hawai'i, Britton returned to academia for a second Master’s degree, and a DPhil (PhD) in Medieval English Literature at the University of Oxford in England.
+Prof. Brooks returned home to Oahu to take up a position in the English Department at UH Mānoa, during which time he founded Converging Epistemologies, which seeks to bring together scholars from different fields and epistemological perspectives to engage with issues at the forefront of our contemporary dialogue.
 His research interests centre on medieval literary ecology, and wider questions concerning the relationship between humanity and the non-human world, as can be seen in his 2019 monograph, Restoring Creation: The Natural World in the Anglo-Saxon Saints' Lives of Cuthbert and Guthlac.